 Rewards-seekers looking for the best value may want to try a cash back card with multiple bonus categories that match their spending habits.
 One of the best alternatives to the Citi Custom Cash Card is the U.S. Bank Cash+® Visa Signature® Card.
 Instead of just one bonus category, the U.S. Bank Cash+ card earns 5 percent cash back in multiple categories.
 You even have the freedom to choose two categories that earn 5 percent cash back (up to a combined $2,000 in eligible purchases each quarter, then 1 percent) and one everyday category that earns an unlimited 2 percent cash back.

 Unfortunately, with the U.S. Bank Cash+ Card, you have to enroll in the custom 5 percent categories each quarter.
 If you don’t, you’ll only earn 1 percent on those purchases.
 It’ll take a little more work to use compared to the Citi Custom Cash, but it could be worth it since it offers more chances to earn high rewards.

 When you want to save money with a balance transfer

 The Citi Custom Cash Card may be a good choice for a balance transfer if you want to make interest-free payments for over a year.
 But if your main goal is to pay off debt while saving as much money as possible, it’s not the best choice for balance transfers.

-The Custom Cash Card charges 5 percent or $5 (whichever is higher).
+The Custom Cash Card charges 5 percent or $5 (whichever is higher) for each balance transfer you perform.
 If you’re trying to transfer over a lot of debt, you can save some money by looking elsewhere.
 Some of the best balance transfer credit cards only charge a 3 percent balance transfer fee.